Crown-Commercial-Service/ReportMI-service-manual/doc/adr/0009-user-interface-look-and-feel.md

 We are building a new digital service for CCS.

-[CCS-ADR-0002][ccs-adr-0002] says that all new services should have a common user experience, based on the GOV.UK Design Patterns and Frontend Toolkit.
+[CCS-ADR-0002][ccs-adr-0002] says that all new services should have a common user experience, based on the GOV.UK Design System.

 These patterns should be amended to use the CCS colours and brand, but should remain consistent with GOV.UK where possible.

 ## Decision

-We will follow this CCS Architectural Decision and use the GOV.UK Frontend Toolkit, amended to use CCS colours and brand.
+We will follow this CCS Architectural Decision and use the GOV.UK Design System and GOV.UK Frontend, amended to use CCS colours and brand.

 The service will be hosted on a subdomain of `crowncommercial.gov.uk`.